realjonsnow/monero-wallet-generator/README.md

 `0x1000000000000000000000000000000014DEF9DEA2F79CD65812631A5CF5D3ED`

 and already, any seed generated is divided by the l and remainder used as the private key, so any number bigger than l is a waste of rolls.
 The above number (`155...`) is about `0.835*l`, so we're almost using the entire domain of possible seeds, mapped 1-to-1 to your dice rolls!

+## Coin Flip (d2) Version Notes

+Similar to the dice version, but the conversion is from base2 to base16.
+It accepts only numbers 1 and 2, and requires 252 flips.
+This is cool because if you play around you can directly see in the seed where it was changed for each flip, since any group of 4 flips will correspond to some letter in the seed.

 ## Printable Version Notes